rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 ## Load Packages and Read in Data

-You'll need to load R packages for this tutorial (which require a number of dependencies as well):
+Once you're in the R environment you'll need to load the required R packages (which have a number of dependencies as well):

     library("randomForest")
     library("plyr") # for the "arrange" function